 How to Use advanced ACL Concepts¶

-The aim of this chapter is to give a more in-depth view of the ACL system, and also explain some of the design decisions behind it.
+The aim of this article is to give a more in-depth view of the ACL system, and also explain some of the design decisions behind it.

 Symfony's object instance security capabilities are based on the concept of an Access Control List.
 Every domain object instance has its own ACL.
 The ACL instance holds a detailed list of Access Control Entries (ACEs) which are used to make access decisions.
 Symfony's ACL system focuses on two main objectives: